DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

 ## Agile Methodology

-The plan for this website was carried out using Agine Methodology.
-GitHub Issues, which can be viewed [here](https://github.com/DianaStrahilova/Healthy-Foodie-Blog-PP4/issues?q=is%3Aissue+is%3Aclosed).
+The plan for this website was carried out using Agile Methodology.
+GitHub Issues can be viewed [here](https://github.com/DianaStrahilova/Healthy-Foodie-Blog-PP4/issues?q=is%3Aissue+is%3Aclosed).

 Each User Story contains Acceptance Criteria and Tasks.
 I had to add an extra user story after I initially created them.
 Since this was my first project using Agile and Django, it was very challenging.
 Some of the tasks were completed faster than anticipated, while others took much longer.

-After all, I found using the Agile Methodology of a benefit, as it helped me organize the development of the project.
+After all, I found using the Agile Methodology a benefit, as it helped me organize the development of the project.

 ## UX
 ### Site Purpose: